-After you specify an I/O exit, Connect:Direct HP NonStop starts the user-written I/O exit program and sends it the startup parameters from the I/O exit statement.
+After you specify an I/O exit, Sterling Connect:Direct for HP NonStop starts the user-written I/O exit program and sends it the startup parameters from the I/O exit statement.
 Then I/O exit requests are sent to the I/O exit program.
 All requests contain a common control block-the exit control block.

-Note: If any error occurs during the I/O exit processing, Connect:Direct HP NonStop sends a CLOSE request followed by an END request to the I/O exit program.
+Note: If any error occurs during the I/O exit processing, Sterling Connect:Direct for HP NonStop sends a CLOSE request followed by an END request to the I/O exit program.
 This procedure enables the I/O exit program to close the files that are open.

-Connect:Direct HP NonStop sends the following requests to the I/O exit program:
+Sterling Connect:Direct for HP NonStop sends the following requests to the I/O exit program:

-Request Description ADD Connect:Direct HP NonStop makes the ADD request to insert a record or block.
+Request Description ADD Sterling Connect:Direct for HP NonStop makes the ADD request to insert a record or block.
 The EXTOPER field in the exit control block has a value of ADD.
 The request consists of the exit control block and the record to be written to the database.
 The record is put in the buffer beginning at the offset indicated by the EXTOTARA field of the exit control block.
 The EXTOTLNG field contains the record length.
 The I/O exit program returns any error during the insertion of the record in the EXTRTNCD field.
-BEGIN Connect:Direct HP NonStop sends the BEGIN request to begin communication with the exit program.
+BEGIN Sterling Connect:Direct for HP NonStop sends the BEGIN request to begin communication with the exit program.
 BEGIN is the first request that the I/O exit program receives.
 This request only consists of the exit control block.
 No user data is passed or expected.
 The EXTOPER field in the exit control block is a string of BEGIN.
-CLOSE Connect:Direct HP NonStop issues the CLOSE request to the I/O exit program to have the file closed.
+CLOSE Sterling Connect:Direct for HP NonStop issues the CLOSE request to the I/O exit program to have the f closed.
 This request contains only the exit control block.
 No user data is passed or expected.
 The EXTOPER field in the exit control block has a value of CLOSE.
-END Connect:Direct HP NonStop makes the END request to an I/O exit program to end communication with the exit.
+END Sterling Connect:Direct for HP NonStop makes the END request to an I/O exit program to end communication with the exit.
 END is the last request an I/O exit program allocates after it receives the BEGIN request.
 This request contains only the exit control block.
-No user data is passed or expected.
-The EXTOPER field has a value of END.
-Because all the processing is complete at this point, Connect:Direct HP NonStop ignores any error returned in the EXTRTNCD field in the exit control block.
-Connect:Direct HP NonStop sends this request to the I/O exit program, then stops the I/O exit program.
-GET Connect:Direct HP NonStop issues the GET request to the I/O exit program to read a record or block into the buffer.
+No user data is passed or expected The EXTOPER field has a value of END.
+Because all the processing is complete at this point, Sterling Connect:Direct for HP NonStop ignores error returned in the EXTRTNCD field in the exit control block.
+Sterling Connect:Direct for HP NonStop sends this request to the I/O exit program, then stops the I/O exit program.
+GET Sterling Connect:Direct for HP NonStop issues the GET request to the I/O exit program to read a record or block into the buffer.
 The I/O exit program must return the buffer where the record or block resides.
 This request consists of only the exit control block in which the EXTOPER field has a value of GET.
 The I/O exit program should return the user data in the reply.
 The EXTINARA field should indicate the offset within the reply at which the user data begins.
 The EXTINLNG field indicates the length of the user data returned.
 If an End of File (or End of Data) occurs, the I/O exit program sets the EXTRTNCD field to EXTRCEOD (hex 0004).